If you proceed with the loan, you now select a lender. The person you will be dealing with is called a loan originator or reverse mortgage consultant.

 The interest is compounded, which means you pay ongoing interest on the principal, plus accumulated interest.

 Reverse mortgage products are available with both fixed interest rates and variable interest rates.
-The variable rate is tied to an index, such as the 1-Yr.
-Treasury bill or the 30-Day LIBOR (London Interbank Offered Rate), plus a margin determined by yield requirements in the financial markets.
+The variable rate is tied to an index, such as the U.S. Constant Maturity rate. plus a margin determined by yield requirements in the financial markets.
 The margin is set at the time of loan origination and does not change over the life of the loan.
 During the life of your loan, the loan balance increases by the amount of compounded interest accrued.

 Because there are no payments made by the borrower during the life of a reverse mortgage, interest is not paid on a current basis.
 It does not have to be paid out of your available loan proceeds either, but instead accrues, at a compounded rate, through the life of the loan until repayment occurs at the end